Dynamic-Capital/Dynamic_Codex/README.md

 ### 6. Set Telegram Webhook

-After deployment, you can set your Telegram webhook URL using the Bot Setup tab in the dashboard, or manually:
+After deployment, you can set your Telegram webhook URL using the **Webhook Config** tab in the dashboard, or manually:

 ```bash
 curl "https://api.telegram.org/bot8423362395:AAGVVE-Fy6NPMWTQ77nDDKYZUYXh7Z2eIhc/setWebhook" \